file-format/Docs/en/misc/prt-template.md

 The **.PRT** file format is associated with **Corel Presentations** which is software program used for creating presentations.
 Corel Presentations was part of Corel WordPerfect Office suite.

-The ".prt" file extension indicates that it is Corel Presentations template file.
-These templates are used as starting points for creating presentations and typically contain pre-designed slide layouts, backgrounds, fonts, and styles.
+The ".prt" file extension indicates that it is Corel Presentations template file and these templates are used as starting points for creating presentations, typically contain pre-designed slide layouts, backgrounds, fonts, and styles.

 ## Working with .PRT file